 A. Depending on what you are looking for - if you're looking to purchase a new home, I will be happy to assist you, if you are looking for a resale home to purchase, I will likely refer you to a reputable agent so you have the most experienced professional to assist you as possible.
 I currently specialize in the area of apartment locating.
 You will want to use an experienced, successful Realtor for your home purchase.
 I have several friends that are realtors that are available to help you.

 How Long of a Lease Will I Need to Sign?

-Most Apartments offer a year or longer term for best price and any specials.
-Most still offer 6 month lease terms but with current price software, the price can increase dramatically!
-For short term rentals 3 months, there are a handful that offer that as well as a corporate style apartment.
-The corporate style apartment offers the convenience of move-in-ready with everything included but comes at a much higher monthly rate.
+Most Apartments offer a year and up to 18 months for best price and specials.
+Many offer 6 month lease terms but with dynamic software in place, the price can increase dramatically!
+For short term rentals of 3 months, there are some that offer the lease term but it will come at a significant premium.
+There are also corporate style apartments.
+The corporate style apartment offers the convenience of move-in-ready with everything included but will also be at a premium rate, yet slightly less than a hotel rate.